rogerz343/rename-google-photos/README.md

 compare the "photoTakenTime" field in the .json file to the DateTimeOriginal field in the photo's exif metadata.
-If the DateTimeOriginal exif tag is missing, or if the timestamps (the "photoTakenTime" and DateTimeOriginal) are not within 12 hours of each other, then we'll consider the "photoTakenTime" to be the "true" datetime.
+If the DateTimeOriginal exif tag is missing, or if the timestamps (the "photoTakenTime" and DateTimeOriginal) are not within 24 hours of each other, then we'll consider the "photoTakenTime" to be the "true" datetime.
 Otherwise, we'll consider the exif data as the "true" datetime.
 Note that:
 - "photoTakenTime" from the google photos .json document uses UTC with no offset
-- the exif metadata does not have a timezone associated with it, so we'll consider it local time.
+- the exif DateTimeOriginal field is usually local (in reference to wherever the photo was taken) time.

 The script will always output local times (with no associated timezone).
 Since most photos do have exif metadata and since this metadata uses local time